initgrep-com/initgrep.blog/_drafts/java/jpa/select-values-in-criteria-queries.markdown

 The purpose of showing the above example is to have a rough idea of how the selection works in the `SQL` queries.
 Criteria Queries in JPA include various methods to select **single entity**, **single value**, **multiple values from same entity or different entities** and **aggregate functions**.

+&nbsp;

 JPA Criteria API provides the following options for the selection of values.
-Such as

 1. **CriteriaQuery.select** method.
 2. **CriteriaQuery.multiselect** method.
-3. creating a**CriteriaQuery** which returns a **tuple**.
+3. creating a **CriteriaQuery** which returns a **tuple**.

+&nbsp;

-Let's see the implementation of each method. we will be using the same domain model of the previous post.
+We will discuss the implementation of each method.
+The domain model will remain same as in the previous post.

+{% include ads/article-ads.html %}

 ### CriteriaQuery.select
  This method takes one [Selection](https://docs.oracle.com/javaee/6/api/javax/persistence/criteria/Selection.html) item as a parameter.
-The parameter specifies the result returned by the Criteria Query. `select` method can be used to select a **single entity** or a **single value**.
+The parameter specifies the result returned by the Criteria Query.
+The `select` method can be used to select a **single entity** or a **single value**.

- let's select a student on the basis of its identifier (`ID column`).
+ Let's select a student on the basis of its identifier (`ID column`).

  ```java
     /** create  a Criteria Builder **/